tapis-project/documentation/source/technical/systems.rst

     "effectiveUserId":"${owner}",
     "bucketName":"tapis-tacc-bucket-<userid>",
     "rootDir":"/",
-    "canExec": false,
+    "canExec": false
-    "authnCredential":
-    {
-      "accessKey":"***",
-      "accessSecret":"***"
   }
-  }

-where <userid> is replaced with your user name, your S3 host name is updated appropriately and if desired you have filled in your access key and secret.
-Note that credentials are stored in the Security Kernel and may also be set or updated using a separate API call.
-However, only specific Tapis services are authorized to retrieve credentials.
+where *<userid>* is replaced with your username, your S3 host name is updated appropriately.
+Note that although credentials may be included in the definition we have not done so here.
+For security reasons, it is recommended that login credentials be updated using a separate API call as discussed below.

 Using PySDK: